gchure/phd/docs/src/chapter_02/section_06_discussion.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Although this body of work has done much to improve our understanding of allosteric transcription factors, there have been few attempts to explicitly connect quantitative models to experiments.
-Here, we generate a predictive model of allosteric transcriptional regulation and then test the model against a thorough set of experiments using well-characterized regulatory components.
+Here, we generate a predictive model of allosteric transcriptional regulation, and then test the model against a thorough set of experiments using well-characterized regulatory components.
 Specifically, we used the MWC model to build upon a well-established thermodynamic model of transcriptional regulation [@bintu2005a; @garcia2011], allowing us to compose the model from a minimal set of biologically meaningful parameters.
-This model combines both theoretical and experimental insights; for example, rather than considering gene expression directly we analyze the fold-change in expression, where the weak promoter approximation circumvents uncertainty in the RNAP copy number.
+This model combines both theoretical and experimental insights; for example, rather than considering gene expression directly, we analyze the fold-change in expression, where the weak promoter approximation circumvents uncertainty in the RNAP copy number.
 The resulting model depended upon experimentally accessible parameters, namely, the repressor copy number, the repressor-DNA binding